 - Establish root systems months prior to the first frost.

 - Plants in the ground vs. containers are better able to tolerate cold temperatures.

-- Use cloth, newspapers, or frost cloth as a covering or blanket.
+- Use cloth, newspapers, a tarp, or some other covering or blanket.

 - Plant near south-facing structures (and/or heat-radiating elements such as rocks) to provide the most sunlight and protection.

 Cold isn’t the only consideration.
 Chilly rainstorms aren’t necessarily a succulent’s BFF either, especially prolonged events or serious deluges.
 If your potted plants have already gotten a healthy soaking from Mother Nature in a given week, move them to spaces protected by cover to prevent rot or other ill effects.
 Summer growers generally like to chill out during winter, preferring to stay on the dry side during their dormant period.
 Refrain from fertilizing them during this time.
 Sempervivums also will appreciate some refuge from persistent chilly rainfall.
 Otherwise you may have unhappy, soggy hens and chicks on your hands.
 Fast-draining soil is your friend there.
-Many cactus species can tolerate cooler, even chilly, weather, but they want to be kept on the dry side during such times.
-Winter-growing succulents like aeoniums, on the other hand, will appreciate extra water.
+Many cactus species can tolerate cooler, even chilly, weather, but they want to be kept dry during such times.
+Winter-growing succulents like aeoniums, on the other hand, will appreciate the water.

 While succulents are often associated with warm climates, there are many varieties that can withstand bone-chilling winters, at least for a spell.
 Semps and many sedums can tolerate subzero temps, as can many Opuntia species.
 In fact they’ll take an insulating blanket of snow over lots of cold rain.